Citation, DOI, disclosures and article data

-CSF-venous fistulas are rare and only recently recognized causes of spontaneous intracranial hypotension.
-They are a direct communication between the spinal subarachnoid space and epidural veins allowing for the loss of CSF directly into the circulation and can be either iatrogenic or spontaneous in etiology.
+CSF-venous fistulas are relatively recently described and underdiagnosed causes of spontaneous intracranial hypotension.
+They are direct communication between the spinal subarachnoid space and epidural veins allowing for the loss of CSF directly into the circulation and can be either iatrogenic or spontaneous in etiology.

-The number of reported cases is relatively low, however, there does appear to be female predilection in spontaneous cases 1-3.
-Individuals are typically diagnosed in middle-age (33-72 years of age) 3.
+As the number of reported cases is relatively low, precise epidemiological data is lacking.
+However, there does appear to be female predilection in spontaneous cases 1-3.
+Individuals are typically diagnosed in middle age (33-72 years of age) 3.

 Unlike other cases of intracranial hypotension due to CSF leaks, no accumulation of CSF outside of the dura can be identified (i.e. no epidural fluid, no paranasal sinus fluid, no accumulation of radiotracer of contrast in an extra-dural location).
 The key to the diagnosis is identifying myelographic contrast opacifying an epidural vein 1.
-This can be achieved either with CT myelography 2, or digital subtraction myelography 1.
+This can be achieved either with cross-sectional imaging (CT myelography or MR myelography) 2, or fluoroscopy (dynamic fluoroscopic myelography or digital subtraction myelography) 1,2.

 The site of fistula is usually in the thoracolumbar spine, most commonly the lower half of the thoracic spine (T7-T12, 68%) 3.

-Contrast is introduced into the intrathecal space and a routine CT myelogram performed.
 The diagnosis hinges on identifying a hyperdense paraspinal vein that represents intrathecal contrast entering the circulation 2.
 A threshold of 70 HU has been suggested as a cut-off 3, although clearly what is more important is the identification of a single paraspinal vein that is substantially more dense than veins at other levels.
+This is facilitated by performing dynamic CT myelography with the patient in lateral decubitus position, fistula side down 7.

 Digital subtraction myelography

 Contrast is introduced into the intrathecal space.
-Using gradual patient tilting the contrast column is allowed to run along the region of suspected fistula.
+Using gradual patient tilting the contrast column is allowed to run along the region of suspected fistula, ideally with the patient in a leteral decubitus position 7.
 The diagnosis is established by visualizing contrast passing directly from the subarachnoid space into a paraspinal vein 2.
+Because the technique requires substraction, once contrast is mixed in the CSF further views cannot be readily obtained and multiple sessions may be required 2.

 Treatment and prognosis